trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Sometimes we need to turn off backends e.g. at maintenance-time.
 I think good solution is marks the server as permanently unavailable with `down` parameter even if the downtime takes a short time.

+  > It's also important if you use IP Hash load balancing technique.
+If one of the servers needs to be temporarily removed, it should be marked with this parameter in order to preserve the current hashing of client IP addresses.

   > Comments are good for really permanently disable servers or if you want to leave information for historical purposes.